ipfs/specs/http-gateways/IPLD_GATEWAY.md

 The `format` query string parameter, or the `Accept` request header can be used to control the format which will be used to return the data.

-By default, data will be returned as `dag-json`
+By default, data will be returned as [DAG-JSON](https://ipld.io/specs/codecs/dag-json/).
+Implementations MUST also support [DAG-CBOR](https://ipld.io/specs/codecs/dag-cbor/) as an opt-in (requested by the client).

 <!--
 TODO: Cache control semantics?